stephenverderame/cpp_book/src/concurrency/intro.md

 When using the concurrency API, there's no easy way to know if code is running in parallel, or just concurrently.
 And truthfully, it doesn't matter.

+> "All race conditions, deadlock conditions, and concurrent update problems are due to mutable variables."
+>
+> \- Uncle Bob